tsamaya/aws-lambda-opencage-geocoder/README.md

 Ran all test suites.
 ```

-Not to bad ?
+Not to bad, isn't it ?

 I hope you enjoyed this tutorial.
-Feel free to reach me with whatever channel suits you for comment issue, or coffee!
+Feel free to reach me with whatever channel suits you for comment, issue, or coffee!

 ## Quick start
+Once the quick start is at the bottom of the README !

-check the [prerequisite](#Prerequisites) and the [AWS-CLI configuration](#AWS---Credentials)
+Check the [prerequisite](#Prerequisites) and the [AWS-CLI configuration](#AWS---Credentials)

 #### Clone the repo